melonproject-archive/documentation/chapters/registry.md

 `address public engine`

-This public state variable is the address of the water<b>melon</b> Engine contract.
+This public state variable is the address of the Melon Engine contract.
 &nbsp;

 `address public ethfinexWrapperRegistry`